rohithsz/Zodhya-QR/README.md

-# Zodhya — Rohith's Event Kit
+# Zodhya — Rohith's QR

 > **One QR · one landing page · zero friction.**
 > Built for networking events as a founder — opens to a 15-second pitch, a one-tap contact save, and a one-tap meeting booking.